 "If you two go and drink coffee together one thing will lead to

 another and soon enough you'll be pregnant and end up spending your

-Job:The fallacy of “proving” a claim by overwhelming an audience with mountains of
+Job (also Information Bias):The fallacy of “proving” a claim by overwhelming an audience with mountains of

 irrelevant facts, numbers, documents, graphs and statistics that look

 or evaluate.
 This is a corrupted argument from logos.